narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 ## Task 2: Finding single and multiple ArUco Markers using the camera

-In this task, we are gonna show you how to track ArUco markers and estimate their pose using a USB camera in Python 3 on Ubuntu 20.04 on ROS Noetic.
+In this task, we are gonna show you how to track ArUco markers and estimate their pose using a USB camera in Python 3 on Ubuntu 20.04 on ROS Noetic. **Use your own PC for this part, not the turtlebot**

 **Installing the required package**: